Top header photo

 Compared to the FA-1, the overall length was increased by 2 feet, and the radiators were shortened and moved forward to leave an additional 5 to 6 feet of space at the rear of the carbody.
 To make room for water tanks between the trucks, the battery boxes were moved to a compartment under the cab (visible in the addition of louvered access panels ahead of the cab steps) and the air reservoirs were moved to the inside rear of the carbody.
 An air cooling manifold (an extension of the pipe between the air compressor and air reservoirs) was placed on the outside back wall of the carbody.

-Passenger versions of the FA-2 were known as the FPA-2, and contained a steam generator at the rear of the carbody and a combination fuel/water tank that took up all available space between the trucks.
+Passenger versions of the FA-2 and FB-2 were known as the FPA-2 and FPB-2 respectively, and placed a steam generator in the extra room at the rear of the carbody and a combination fuel/water tank that took up all available space between the trucks.
 However, the majority of production consisted of the freight-only FA-2, and the relatively small crosswise fuel tank left several feet of empty space between the trucks.

 Several other more minor changes from the FA-1 were made as well.
 FA-2's were built with angled numberboards in a simplified rectangular housing, as opposed to either side-mounted numberboards or a more rounded angled housing used on the FA-1.
 The bottom of the underframe and carbody were raised by 1" compared to the FA-1, bringing the height in line with the PA series.
-The batten strip above the side grills was narrowed and held in place by a single row of screws.
+The batten strip above the side grills was narrowed (from about 6.5" to about 5.25") and was held in place by a single row of screws (in place of two rows).
 The draft gear carrier, which on the FA-1 and PA series was a separate housing bolted in place, was welded as an integral part of the underframe on the FA-2.

 sample FPA-4 photo